HackYourFuture/HTML-CSS/Week2/MAKEME.md

 ## Homework Week 2

-[Here](https://github.com/HackYourFuture/HTML-CSS/blob/master/Week2/README.md) you find the readings you have to complete before the second lecture.# Week 2
+>[Here](https://github.com/HackYourFuture/HTML-CSS/blob/master/Week2/README.md) you find the readings you have to complete before the third lecture.

 ### Learning goals for this week:
 ```